kerski/pbi-dataops-template/README.md

 -  <a href="https://docs.microsoft.com/en-us/cli/azure/install-azure-cli" target="_blank">Azure CLI</a> installed.

--  <a href="https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-5.1" target="_blank">Powershell 5.1</a> installed.
+-  <a href="https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2" target="_blank">PowerShell 7</a> installed.
 If you are using Windows 10 or 11, this should be installed already.
 For the purposes of the instructions I'm going to use PowerShell ISE to run a PowerShell script.

 -   <a href="https://desktop.github.com/" target="_blank">GitHub desktop</a> installed.